hashicorp/terraform-website/content/source/docs/enterprise/api/admin/workspaces.html.md

 Resource Name         | Description
 ----------------------|------------
-`organization`        | The full organization records for each returned workspace.
+`organization`        | The organization for each returned workspace.
 `organization.owners` | A list of owners for each workspace's associated organization.
-`current_run`         | The full current run for each returned workspace.
+`current_run`         | The current run for each returned workspace.

 ### Sample Request